Learning to Fly: Let's simulate evolution in Rust (pt 3)

 ];

-For real tho - we've got higher fitness scores, which means that our individuals did get better and everything works as intended:
+We've got higher fitness scores, which means that our individuals got better and everything worked as intended:

 1. Thanks to the roulette wheel selection, the worst solution - [0.0, 0.0, 0.0] - was discarded.